3esawe/ExampleRequest/attack-simulation/attack-steps.md

 2. Enable GitHub Actions in your repository
 3. Have a second GitHub account or ask a colleague to help

+## Workflow Management for Attack Demo

+Keep all three workflows, but you need to disable/rename some temporarily:

+### For the Attack Simulation:

+1. Keep vulnerable.yml ACTIVE - this is your target for the attack
+2. Temporarily disable secure.yml - rename it so it doesn't interfere: bash git mv .github/workflows/secure.yml .github/workflows/secure.yml.disabled
+   git commit -m "Temporarily disable secure workflow for demo" git push

+3. Keep detection.yml ACTIVE - it will show you the vulnerabilities

+### Why This Setup:

+• **vulnerable.yml** - Will execute the malicious code when you create the PR
+• **detection.yml** - Will scan and report that vulnerable.yml is vulnerable
+• **secure.yml.disabled** - Won't run, so it won't interfere with the attack

+### After the Attack Demo:

+1. Replace vulnerable with secure: bash git rm .github/workflows/vulnerable.yml git mv .github/workflows/secure.yml.disabled .github/workflows/secure.yml
+   git commit -m "Replace vulnerable workflow with secure version" git push

+2. Test that the attack no longer works by creating another malicious PR

+### Expected Behavior:

+• **First PR** (with vulnerable.yml active): Attack succeeds 🚨
+• **Second PR** (with secure.yml active): Attack fails ✅
+• **Detection workflow**: Always reports vulnerabilities when present

 ## Step 1: Setup Vulnerable Repository

 1. **Push the vulnerable workflow** to your main repository: